TheUltraBadDuck/duck-ml/README.md

 ## Note about this project

-- Feel free to use (in that case, please credit my effort).
+- Feel free to use (in that case, please credit for my effort).
 - The program still has a lot of bug and problems.
 - Not really user friendly (still better than PyTorch).
 - A lot of models need to be built.